mpadge/hotspotr/README.md

 sd <- 0.1
 p0 <- order_one (n, sd)
 junk <- plotdists (sd=sd, n=n, p0=p0, niters=1)
+title (main="niters = 1")
 junk <- plotdists (sd=c (sd, 0.05), n=n, p0=p0, niters=4)
+title (main="niters = 4")
 ```

 ![](fig/analytic-dists.png)

 Hotspot models can thus be fitted using analytic probability densities which depend on the single parameter of standard deviation.
+No re-scaling is necessary, as a measure of fit can be obtained directly from the sum of squared residuals of a linear regression between the observed values and those returned from `plotdists`.